sawyerDeveloper/ai-calculator/README.md

 I created a data structure/algorithm based on the concept of a MODEM(Modulate/Demodulate).

 The complex data stream is stored and processed and then broken down into a simpler datatype after muxing like the foundational technology in LLM's and compilers.
-Every computer has an embedded LLM called a Math Coprocessor and I am leveraging that to chat with.
+Every computer has an embedded LLM called a Math Coprocessor that I am leveraging for results.

 It is also fun to make a calculator.